urbit/proposals/009-arvo-versioning.md

 The Arvo kernel, on the other hand, is intended to freeze.
 It follows a kelvin versioning scheme consisting of the following components:

-  Nock -> Hoon -> Arvo -> %zuse
+  Nock -> Hoon -> Arvo, %zuse

-That is: Nock supports Hoon, which supports Arvo, which supports %zuse.
+That is: Nock supports Hoon, which supports Arvo proper and %zuse.
 Each component in the stack is cooler -- i.e., has a lower kelvin -- than the one above it, or they are both at absolute zero.
+Note that both Arvo proper and
+%zuse are considered to be a single component, versioned according to a single kelvin (the %zuse kelvin).

-%zuse contains the definitions of core abstractions used elsewhere in the kernel (i.e., in the vanes) -- these are the Arvo moves, $task and $gift.
+%zuse contains the definitions of core abstractions used throughout the kernel (i.e., in the vanes), in particular -- these are the Arvo moves, $task and
+$gift.
 It also encompasses the Arvo structural interface used by Nock runtimes.
 As such, the %zuse kelvin effectively serves as a version for the whole-kernel API.

 Components running above the kernel are free at to adopt any versioning scheme they find appropriate.